fotomash/zanalytics-quant/docs/env-reference.md

 ## Discord Notifications
 Environment variables consumed by the Pulse Discord bot [`services/pulse_bot/bot.py`](../services/pulse_bot/bot.py).
+Define these in a dedicated `.env.discord` file which is referenced only by services that require Discord access.

 | Variable | Default | Override Behavior | Purpose |
 | --- | --- | --- | --- |